 15. What is the importance of PCP?

-Ans.
-PCP is important for students as it gives them opportunity to clarify their difficulties in learning.
+PCP is important for students as it gives them opportunity to clarify their difficulties they feel while studying their course.

 16. How many PCPs are compulsory to attend?